Mijo Dadić: Careers

-At 6 ft 2 in this towering rock in the heart of UPB-MyTeam FC’s defence, cuts an imposing figure in the backline amongst his opponents.
+At 6 ft 2 in this towering rock in the heart of UPB-MyTeam FC's defence, cuts an imposing figure in the backline amongst his opponents.
 A former Croatian National Junior, Mijo Dadić is the pillar of strength with great aerial ability that makes him one of the most consistent performers in the team.
-He first made his mark in Malaysia with MK Land FC, before returning in 2006 as part of coach Bojan Hodak’s foreign recruits in UPB-MyTeam FC’s Malaysian Premier League debut.
+He first made his mark in Malaysia with MK Land FC, before returning in 2006 as part of coach Bojan Hodak's foreign recruits in UPB-MyTeam FC's Malaysian Premier League debut.

 Mijo Dadić, the youngest in a family of five, loved the game since he was a kid and was enrolled in a football school at his birthplace in Rijeka at the age of 7.
 Despite having no football blood in the family, his father is retired and his mother is a cook, Mijo Dadić excelled in the sport he chose and was selected to play for Croatian National Juniors at the Under-16, Under-17 and Under-18 age groups.

 Mijo Dadić signed his first professional contract when he turned 19 years old, for his hometown club NK Rijeka, which is the third most successful club in his country.
 He was tied for 4 years there with NK Rijeka plying in the First Division.
-Targeted as one for the future, NK Rijeka loaned out the youngster to NK Pomorac in his first season, to gain more experience in the top level competition.
+Targeted as one for the future, NK Rijeka loaned out the youngster to NK Pomorac in his first season, to gain more experience in the top-level competition.
 The central defender who was occasionally used as a cover in defensive midfield, spent six months there before being sent to NK Orient in the Second Division, also on loan.
 Following his successful short term stints at both clubs, NK Rijeka recalled Mijo Dadic for the start of his second season there in 2001.
 Off the field, things did not turn out the way Mijo Dadić expected as he was not paid wages regularly, while on the field he did not get a chance.
 A new coach from across town took over the reins at NK Rijeka, side-lining Mijo Dadić in favour of players that had followed him there.
 Hapoel Ranana, promised to free Mijo Dadić of his misery in 2002 following successful trials with the Israeli outfit, but NK Rijeka demanded an astronomical figure of DM1 million (1 million Deutsche Marks = RM2.85 million Ringgit in 2002), causing Hapoel Ranana to balk at the figure and abandon plans of signing Mijo Dadić.
 Fed-up of his prospects at NK Rijeka with two more years remaining on his contract, Mijo Dadić began the search for other opportunities to venture abroad.
-He brokered at deal with the club that had owed him USD 100,000 (RM 380,000 in 2002), telling the management of NK Rijeka that he would be willing to forego the amount in return for his International Transfer Certificate (ITC).
+He brokered at deal with the club that had owed him US$100,000 (RM 380,000 in 2002), telling the management of NK Rijeka that he would be willing to forego the amount in return for his International Transfer Certificate (ITC).
 Mijo Dadic wanted out, and they agreed.